 As a result, proponents of these projects are now required to enter into an agreement with the Township.
 These agreements serve two purposes.
 Firstly, any siting or other concerns relating to a specific proposal would be addressed through the agreement.
 Secondly, the agreement provides for the development of a Community Vibrancy Fund whereby proponents of projects would pay their fair share towards the management and services provided by the Township.
 The execution of the agreement with the Township is a pre-requisite to the endorsement of a project by Council.
 Specific agreement templates were developed for the Large Renewable Procurement program and the Feed In Tariff program and these agreements can be viewed as follows:

-- Large Renewable Procurement Community Vibrancy Fund Agreement (Final Version)
+- Large Renewable Procurement Community Vibrancy Fund Agreement (Executed Version)